databricks/databricks-sdk-py/docs/workspace/catalog/volumes.rst

           The three-level (fully qualified) name of the volume
         :param comment: str (optional)
           The comment attached to the volume
-        :param name: str (optional)
-          The name of the volume
         :param new_name: str (optional)
           New name for the volume.
         :param owner: str (optional)